AngelosChatz/Evaluating_Wind_Repowering/README.md

 5. Repowering_Calculation_Stage_1_(Float) : Calcualtes the repowered capacity of every wind park in the EU, number of turbines is a real number (Float)
 6. Approach_*_ninja_wt                    : Calculates the repowered capacity of every wind park in the EU, number of turbines is an integer, with 4 different approaches increasing in land flexibility
 7. Repowering_Capacity_Comaprisons        : Succesfull repowerings per country and average power increase (percentage) per apporach

-7. Plot_Repowering_Capacity               : Total Eu Capacity for each approach, with 1 year wind farm construction delay, Approaches comparison bar chart per country, and growth rate per approach
+8. Plot_Repowering_Capacity               : Total Eu Capacity for each approach, with 1 year wind farm construction delay, Approaches comparison bar chart per country, and growth rate per approach
+9. Prepare_capacity_factors               : The Capacity factors of each wind park are computed based on the meterological data(ERA5) and wind turbine power curves with the use of NUTS level 3 regions geo.json boundaries
+10. Energy_Production_old                 : The old wind turbines were assigned a representative based on the closest from the RenewablesNinja power curves, and then their capacity factors were calculated the same way as the Prepare_capacity_factors script
+11. Repowered_Energy_Production           : Per country and scenario energy production, and relative percentage variation
+12. AEP_Maps                              : Energy related maps, old production, repowered (approach 2 cap.max.), NLH(Yield-based), and difference between old and NLH.
+Map of wind parks that were repowered based on the NLH(Yield-based) approach
+13. Demand Coverage                       : Plots the coverage of wind energy (old vs. repowered) of the countries of interest
+14. Costs Model                           : Produces economic related plots (LCoE, IRR, NPV Payback Period)
+15. lcoe                                  : LCoE comparisons per scenario, country and learning rate assumption (Sensitivity analysis)
-10. Additional_Result_plots                : Power density per country, Comparative power density per approach, Required land area comparison (2,3,baseline)
+16. Additional_Result_plots               : Power density per country, Comparative power density per approach, Required land area comparison

 #Outputs